Lake Paterswoldsemeer Area Programme Project

-Between 2018 and 2024, we implemented various measures to improve the water quality of Lake Paterswoldsemeer.
-We also improved the drainage route from Lake Paterswoldsemeer to the De Verbetering pumping station in Hoendiep and made it climate-proof.
-The Paterswoldsemeer is an important recreational area for the city of Groningen and its surroundings.
-The water board is working on the water quality of the lake in accordance with the Water Framework Directive (WFD).
+Between 2018 and 2024, we implemented various measures to improve the water quality of lake Paterswoldsemeer.
+We also improved the drainage route from lake Paterswoldsemeer to the Verbetering pumping station in Hoendiep and made it climate-proof.
+Lake Paterswoldsemeer is an important recreational area for the city of Groningen and its surroundings.
+The water authority works on the water quality of the lake in accordance with the Water Framework Directive (WFD).

 The measures are marked on the following maps:

-• Improvement of water quality in Paterswoldsemeer Water Framework Directive measures phases 1-2-3
+• Improvement of water quality in lake Paterswoldsemeer Water Framework Directive measures phases 1-2-3

 • Overview of climate action activities